layh3/store-bot/README.md

 # Store Assistant (AI-Powered)

+## Important: API Key Setup for Exam Review

+This project requires an OpenAI API key to function.
+Since GitHub blocks secret keys from being pushed, you must manually add the key in query_handler.py.

+Locate the query_handler.py file.
+Find this line near the top:
+openai.api_key = "YOUR_OPENAI_API_KEY_HERE"

+Replace "YOUR_OPENAI_API_KEY_HERE" with the provided API key: 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

+Save the file and run the chatbot as usual.

 ## Overview

 This AI-powered store assistant is designed to help customers find products, check availability, and retrieve pricing information using GPT-4 and LanceDB.
 The chatbot processes customer queries, determines the correct department, and provides relevant responses based on the store's inventory.